-German gaming technology and equipment manufacturer Gauselmann Group has been preparing its production and gaming facilities for an earlier opening, encouraged by the recent developments in the country where federal government starts to ease back the economy from the restrictions.
+German gaming technology and equipment manufacturer Gauselmann Group has been preparing its production and gaming facilities for an earlier opening, encouraged by the recent developments in the country where the federal government starts to ease back the economy from the restrictions.

 Production, Sales and Gaming Closed

 Due to the coronavirus spreading concerns, Gauselmann closed down all of its 700 gaming facilities and 10 casinos throughout Germany, the country where recently the gaming industry was dominated by the ongoing legalization of sports betting.
-Even Gauselmann’s production, sales and development arm, Merkur Gaming, located in Lubbecke where the Group is headquartered was closed to support the health risk mitigation measures.
+Even Gauselmann’s production, sales, and development arm, Merkur Gaming, located in Lubbecke where the Group is headquartered was closed to support the health risk mitigation measures.

 Optimism for an Earlier Opening